 Certain prerequisites must be met before loading the backup software.
-See Storage Management Services Administration Guide in the NetWare 6 online documentation.
+For more information, see NW 6.5 SP8: Storage Management Services Administration Guide.

 A series of NetWare modules must be loaded in sequence:

 - 1. Type smdr.
 This loads the backup submitter so the backup software on the server can communicate with the TSA. - 2.
 Enter the full context of your user name. - 3.
 Enter the administrator password. - 4.
 Type tsa600.
 This loads the TSA for NetWare 6. - 5.
 Type smsdi. - 6.
 Type qman.
 This creates a queue. - 7.
 Type sbsc. - 8.
 Type sbcon.
 This loads the backup engine.